Note

 While dialogue can be a great way to move the story forward and provide insight into your characters, too much dialogue can make your writing feel stilted and unnatural.
 Use dialogue sparingly and only when it somehow furthers the plot or develops the characters.

 Rather than simply telling readers what is happening in the story, try to show them through your writing.
 It can be done using vivid descriptions, sensory details, and strong verbs.
-When done well, showing rather than telling can make your essay more captivating.
+Showing rather than telling can make your essay more captivating when done well.

 Avoid using dull or overused words in your writing.
 Instead, try to find more interesting words that accurately convey what you want to say.
 A thesaurus can be a helpful tool for finding alternative words for common ones.
 Just be sure not to use words that are so obscure that they will confuse your readers.